jvm-bloggers/jvm-bloggers/config/formatters/How-to.md

 2. Under Settings/Code Style select the "GoogleStyle" as current code style for the project.

+**Tip** You can create a symbolic link from formatter file in jvm-bloggers project directory to the confif/codestyles directory.
+Still you need to restart IDEA to see the changes.

 ## Formatter for Eclipse

 1. Under Window/Preferences select Java/Code Style/Formatter.
 Import the settings file by selecting Import.